Finance Charges on SBI Credit Card Meaning

 What Are Finance Charges?

-• Credit Card Cash Withdrawals: If you withdraw cash using your SBI credit card, finance charges will be levied on the amount withdrawn until it is paid back.
+Credit Card Cash Withdrawal: In case you take cash with your SBI credit card, there will be finance charges charged on the amount you withdraw until payment is made.

 How Do Finance Charges Work?

-• Outstanding balance: The amount of unpaid credit card balance remaining after the due date.
+Outstanding balance: This is the balance of the unpaid credit card balance after the due date

-• Billing cycle: The period between your statement generation and the due date.
+Billing cycle: This is how much time elapses between your statement and the due date.

 Here's the formula:

-Finance Charge = Outstanding Balance Finance Charge Rate * (Number of Days Overdue / Number of Days in Billing Cycle)
+Finance Charge = Outstanding Balance Finance Charge Rate (Days overdue/ Days in Billing Cycle)

 CIBIL Score and Finance Charges